MileHacker Logo

 • Check specific opening hours for museums, as they vary seasonally.

-• Expect limited services on major public holidays.
+• Expect few services on major public holidays.

-• Some family-independent businesses close in August for summer.
+• Some family-independent businesses close during The month of august for summer.

 • Wait to be seated in restaurants.